spoon-l4d2/Nextmod/README.md

 ##### Bedlam (Map 2)
 * Blocked Tank Spawn past **70%**.
 * Changed Map distance from **800** to **500**.
+* Fixed those wanky stairs.
+* Added some props + a hittable to area after the building drop (around **37%**)
+* Added a box stack to make climbing onto the RV easier for tank.
 ---
 #### The Sacrifice
 ##### Docks (Map 1)